blorente/decorat/wiki/stories/the_promotion.md

 Ten minds recieved the order and dove into the thousands of files.
 Reading, watching, sifting, trying to find the fate of the Astartes captain.

 I found a set of cockpit recordings.
 Within nanoseconds, I was on the cockpit of a fighter, sitting with the traitor pilots while they raked through the crowds.
-I saw them cut down thousands of civilians before precipitating to my death when the fliers were hit with lasfire.
-But no sign of Argoles.
+I felt sick as we cut down thousands of civilians, seconds before precipitating to my death when we were hit with.
+No sign of Argoles.

 I found picts of burning buildings, sound recordings of agonizing people, and death rolls that numbered the thousands.
 But no sign of Argoles.